When talking about recruitment metrics, time-to-hire and time-to-fill are two of the most important—but they’re not the same.

 Time-to-hire can be measured organization-wide or per-team.
 To calculate time-to-hire, divide the sum total amount of working days spent hiring candidates divided by roles hired.
 It will look like:

-([working days from first job post to official hire, role A] + [working days from first job post to official hire, role B] + [working days from first job post to official hire, role C] + …) / (amount of roles filled) = time-to-hire
+([working days from first job post to official hire, role A] + [working days from first job post to official hire, role B] + [working days from first job post to official hire, role C] + …) / (amount of roles hired) = time-to-hire

 To calculate time-to-hire for your organization, use data for organization-wide hiring; for team- or department-specific results, use data from those specific groups.

 While time-to-hire measures the efficiency of your recruitment processes, time-to-fill measures the efficiency of your organizational hiring process.
-The difference between time-to-hire and time-to-fill is small but meaningful: time-to-hire count starts at the date of publish of the first job ad and time-to-fill starts at the submission of the official job req to HR.
+The difference between time-to-hire and time-to-fill is small but meaningful: time-to-hire count starts at the date of publication of the first job ad and time-to-fill starts at the submission of the official job req to HR.

 SHRM set the benchmark for time-to-fill at 42 days, and the average cost at $4,129.